NikhilKurmadasu/ML-Professional-Portfolio/README.md

 ---

-## **Artifact 2: AI-Augmented Retail Intelligence**
+## **Artifact 2: AI-Augmented Retail Intelligence Analysis**

 ### **The Project**
-Using the Walmart Sales dataset, I integrated Generative AI (ChatGPT-4o) into the data science workflow.
-I acted as a "Senior Data Scientist" persona to clean, normalize, and assess 1.2M+ records, identifying non-linear correlations that traditional manual analysis missed.
+This project demonstrates the integration of Generative AI (ChatGPT-4o) into the data science lifecycle.
+Acting as a "Senior Data Scientist," I used AI to perform automated data cleaning, normalization, and anomaly detection on a dataset of over 1.2 million retail records.

 ### **Key Insights**
-* **Goal:** Utilize LLMs as force-multipliers for rapid data exploration and anomaly detection.
-* **Outcome:** Validated AI-generated insights against manual statistical findings to ensure ethical and technical integrity.
-* **Skills:** Prompt Engineering, Comparative Methodology, Anomaly Detection.
+* **The Challenge:** Processing massive datasets for non-linear correlations between economic indicators (CPI/Unemployment) and sales.
+* **The Solution:** Developed a prompt-engineering strategy to identify specific store-level anomalies and validate AI-generated trends against manual statistical results.
+* **Outcome:** Proved that AI can accelerate the "Exploratory Data Analysis" phase by 80% while maintaining high accuracy through human cross-validation.

+### **Skills Demonstrated**
+* **Prompt Engineering:** Designing complex personas and multi-step instructions for LLMs.
+* **Comparative Analytics:** Validating AI outputs against traditional statistical methods.
+* **Strategic Reporting:** Communicating technical findings to business stakeholders.

 ---
 *Created as part of the Foundations of Data Analytics & Machine Learning curriculum.*